jaxankey/Virtual-Game-Table/README.md

 You can also launch a server directly with a command similar to `node server.js cards 37777`.
 A successfully booted server should declare something like `listening on port 37777` after initializing.
 At this point, you can test the server by opening a few browser windows side-by-side and typing in the address `localhost:37777`.
 Things moving around in one window should also move around in the other.
 Push a few buttons, click a few things, see what happens.

-Note this is the perfect use of an Amazon Web Services "Always Free" tier server.
+Note this is the perfect use of an Amazon Web Services "Always Free" tier server, combined with [DuckDNS](https://duckdns.org/).
 I may write a tutorial on setting this up at some point.

 ## A Minimal Game